JiscCTI/misp-docker/pages/configuration/entra-id.md

     6. Go back by clicking **Groups | All groups** in the breadcrumb at the top of the page.

 ## 3 - Create Entra ID Application

+MISP needs to be registered in Entra ID as an Enterprise Application.

 1. Click **{Directory Name} | Groups** in the breadcrumb at the top of the page.
 2. Click **Add** then **App Registration**.